jkoppel/code-learning-study-setup/README.md

 # Instructions for everyone

  0. If you are not already familiar with the board game Battleship, then learn about it
  1. Install a version of Python between 3.6 and 3.9.6 if you don't already have one.
-Note that
+Note that the code does not work in 3.10 or newer.
  2. Create a virtualenv with whatever version of Python you are using, e.g.:

 > pyenv virtualenv 3.9.6 code-learning-study